-If a company chooses to use the Alternative Methodology, as allowed in Section 3.E, it is important to note that the methodology produces reserves on a pre-reinsurance ceded basis.
-Therefore, where reinsurance is ceded, the Alternative Methodology must be modified to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties in the determination of the aggregate reserve post-reinsurance ceded.
-In addition, the Alternative Methodology, unadjusted for reinsurance, shall be applied to the contracts falling under the scope of these requirements to determine the aggregate reserve prior to reinsurance.
+If a company passes the stochastic exclusion test and elects to use a methodology pursuant to applicable Sections VM-A and VM-C, as allowed in Section 3.E, it is important to note that the methodology produces reserves on a pre-reinsurance ceded basis.
+Therefore, the reserve must be adjusted for any reinsurance ceded accordingly.
+In addition, reserves valued under applicable Sections in VM-A and VM-C, unadjusted for reinsurance, shall be applied to the contracts falling under the scope of these requirements to determine the aggregate reserve prior to reinsurance.

+It should be noted that the pre-reinsurance-ceded and post-reinsurance-ceded reserves may result in different outcomes for the exclusion test.
+In particular, it is possible that the pre-reinsurance-ceded reserves would pass the relevant exclusion test (and allow the use of VM-A and VM-C) while the post-reinsurance-ceded reserves might not, or vice versa.

 4. Additional Standard Projection Amount